Walter Pitman: Politics

-His victory in a federal by-election held in Peterborough, Ontario on October 31, 1960, as a candidate for the New Party was a significant catalyst in the movement to refound the social democratic Cooperative Commonwealth Federation as the "New Democratic Party" (NDP).
+His victory in a federal by-election held in Peterborough, Ontario on October 31, 1960, as a candidate for the New Party was a significant catalyst in the movement to refound the social democratic Cooperative Commonwealth Federation as the New Democratic Party (NDP).

 Pitman was a high school teacher when he was nominated by Peterborough's New Party Club to be their candidate in a 1960 by-election.
 The by-election was called at a time when the CCF, which had been almost wiped out in the 1958 federal election, was in the process of creating, with the Canadian Labour Congress, a new social democratic political party.
 The call for a yet unnamed "new party" led to the creation of New Party Clubs across the country.
 The by-election in Peterborough became a test for the arguments of New Party advocates that a political party with the support of organized labour would lead to breakthroughs for the left in Canada.

-The CCF had never won election in Peterborough.
+The CCF had never won an election in Peterborough.
 As a New Party candidate, however, Pitman won over 13,000 votes, beating his nearest opponent by nearly 3,000 votes.
 Pitman not only won a seat in the House of Commons of Canada but his electoral performance dwarfed the 1,800 votes the CCF had received in the riding in the 1957 and 1958 elections.

 Pitman's victory energized the New Party movement, and, in 1961, the CCF and CLC formed a new political entity, the New Democratic Party.

 Despite Pitman's new found political celebrity he narrowly lost his seat in the 1962 election by 564 votes.
 He was defeated again in the 1963 election by 804 votes.

 In the 1967 Ontario provincial election, Pitman won the Peterborough seat for the Ontario New Democratic Party.
 As a Member of Provincial Parliament (MPP), Pitman unsuccessfully ran to replace Donald C. MacDonald as leader of the provincial NDP.
 He came in second to Stephen Lewis at the 1970 Ontario NDP leadership convention.
 He lost his seat in the 1971 provincial election.